Get in touch to learn about working or studying with Centre for Regenerating Futures and for current news about our work and publications.

 Steered by our co-directors, our centre supports transdisciplinary collaboration between researchers.
 Our researchers bring a range of disciplinary expertise based on decades of combined experience.

-Associate Professor Peta J. White is an associate professor in science and environmental education in the School of Education.
-Her research currently has a focus on the following areas: science and biology education; sustainability, environmental and climate change education; and collaborative/activist methodologies and embodied research practice.
+Peta J. White is an associate professor in science and environmental education in the School of Education.
+Her research focuses on science and biology education; sustainability, environmental and climate change education; and collaborative/activist methodologies and embodied research practice.

-Dr Jo Raphael is a senior lecturer in drama education in the School of Education.
+Jo Raphael is an associate professor in drama education in the School of Education.
 Her research is focused on interdisciplinary approaches to learning in and through the arts.
-Her research is influenced by principles of social justice, drawing on the transformative potential of collaborative, participatory and arts-based research methods.
+It is influenced by principles of social justice, drawing on the transformative potential of collaborative, participatory and arts-based research methods.

 Our partnerships